 Usually, a training program takes 3 to 6 hours.
 So it’s better if you can engage with training whether your state requires it or not.
 When it comes to the cost, there is no standard training cost for the notaries.
 It gets varied from one state to another.
 Usually, online training may cost less than $100.

-Before registering for online training, you can check with the secretary of state’s office or Local community colleges for notary education.
+Before registering for online training, you can check with the secretary of state’s office or Local community colleges to get an education.

 What is the cost of becoming a notary?

 This totally depends on the state requirements.
-Sometimes the cost of becoming a notary may be less than $100 and sometimes more.
-It depends on application fees, training fees, supplies cost, etc. The highest cost associated is purchasing surety bond.
+Sometimes the cost may be less than $100 and sometimes more.
+Most importantly, it depends on application fees, training fees, supplies cost, etc. The highest cost associated is purchasing surety bond.
 But it depends on the state and notary requirements.
-Here are the basic costs associated with becoming a notary.
+Here are the basic costs associated.

 - Applications fees